jon-willcox/RNA-strain-match/README.md

 Additionally, if "keep=true" in the configuration file, a file, "all-nuc.txt" that includes the base pileup at each SNP will be kept in the output directory.

 > **Note**
-> If set "keep=true" then you can redo the calculations with different cutoffs by editing the cutoffs in the config.sh file and running the following:
+> If you set "keep=true" then you can redo the calculations with different cutoffs by editing the cutoffs in the config.sh file and running the following:

 ```
 source config.sh